seanprawn/StudentConsoleApp/README.md

 Input:
     -A user starts the program with runStudent.php in the console -args (actions) are compulsory
-    -A help page lists the available actions (Type '--help' as the arg)
+    -A help page lists the available actions (Type '--help' as the arg) * Bonus points

 Adding a student:
     -All fields are compulsory
-    -id number is unique (it will search and compare before allowing an id to be saved) -Feedback is provided to user on save success or failure
+    -id number is unique (it will search and compare before allowing an id to be saved) -Program allows a user to auto-generate a random id (or user can still type in manually) * Bonus points -Feedback is provided to user on save success or failure

 Searching: